98548J/98548J.github.io/docs/engineering/2023-09-07-CatapultConstruction.md

 Now that we have a drivetrain, the next phase in designing our robot is to develop a way to score tri-balls during the [flood-the-zone]({{site.url}}/docs/game_analysis/2023-05-17-CriticalGameMoments.html#:~:text=consider%20them%20significant.-,Flood%20the%20zone%3A,-%E2%80%9CFlooding%20the%20zone) game phase.

 {: .problem}
-We need to decide what kind of mechanisim we will use to launch tri-balls.
+We need to decide what kind of mechanism we will use to launch tri-balls.

 {: .design}
 # Generate concepts